S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push

 WASHINGTON/SEOUL (Reuters) -South Korean battery makers LG Energy Solution and SK Innovation Co agreed on Sunday to settle disputes over electric-vehicle (EV) battery technology, avoiding a potential setback for U.S. EV ambitions.

-The settlement by affiliates of two of South Korea’s biggest conglomerates comes hours before a Sunday deadline for the administration of President Joe Biden to decide whether to take the rare step of reversing a U.S. International Trade Commission decision (ITC).
+The settlement by affiliates of two of South Korea’s biggest conglomerates came hours before a Sunday night deadline for President Joe Biden’s administration to decide whether to take the rare step of reversing a U.S. International Trade Commission decision (ITC).

+In a statement, Biden called the settlement “a win for American workers and the American auto industry....
+We need a strong, diversified and resilient U.S.-based electric vehicle battery supply chain”.

 The core dispute had threatened the EV plans of Ford Motor Co and Volkswagen AG, as well as a Georgia plant that is key to the growing industry.